Norwegian Talc

-Norwegian Talc AS is a manufacturer of talc located in Knarrevik in Fjell, Norway.
+Norwegian Talc AS is a manufacturer of talc located in Knarrevik in Øygarden Municipality, Norway.
 It is owned by Omya.

 History

-In 1989, the company, which at the time had plants in Knarrevik, Altermark in Mo i Rana and in Framfjord in Vik, was sold to the Engstrøm Group of Sweden.
+In 1989, the company, which at the time had plants in Knarrevik, Altermark in Mo i Rana, and Framfjord in Vik, was sold to the Engstrøm Group of Sweden.
 Previously, the company had been owned by the Horn family of Bergen.